treecasiano/treecasiano.github.io/pages/full-stack-js-resources.md

 You know you're not that good at this game yet, but you also know that you will be.
 You have your ample wits, your discipline, and the zeal of the newly converted.
 You still love playing the game, right?
 If not, stop now and find some other way to exchange your labor for currency.

 On this page I am assembling a collection of worthwhile resources that are helping me get to the next level.
 I will only add a link if a tutorials or book was truly worth the time and energy I spent on them.
 The focus here is on full stack JavaScript, with enough CSS thrown in to keep my front-end sensibilities happy.
+I'll also include cheatsheets and websites I visit frequently so I have them all in one handy place.

 The only way to level up quickly is to not spread yourself too thin trying to be some kind of multi-class character.
 It takes forever to level a hybrid ranger-wizard-thief-warrior!
 Don't do that to yourself.
 You can waste months of your valuable, finite supply of time on this planet.
 Specialize first, diversity later as need or whim arises.

+**This is an ongoing work in progress.** I will prune items from the list as a resource becomes outdated.

 ## Intermediate JavaScript
+<i class="fa fa-book turquoise-icon"></i> [JavaScript: The Good Parts](http://bdcampbell.net/javascript/book/javascript_the_good_parts.pdf)

+<i class="fa fa-book turquoise-icon"></i> [Eloquent JavaScript](http://eloquentjavascript.net/)

+## CSS
+<i class="fa fa-bookmark turquoise-icon"></i> [Font Awesome Icon Cheatsheet](https://fortawesome.github.io/Font-Awesome/cheatsheet/)

+<i class="fa fa-bookmark turquoise-icon"></i> [Getting Started with SCSS-Lint](http://www.sitepoint.com/getting-started-with-scss-lint/)

 ## Node.js

-<i class="fa fa-video-camera"></i> [Learn all the Nodes](https://www.learnallthenodes.com/) is a series of free videos that provide clear, concise demonstrations of JavaScript and Node tips and packages.
+<i class="fa fa-video-camera turquoise-icon"></i> [Learn all the Nodes](https://www.learnallthenodes.com/) is a series of free videos that provide clear, concise demonstrations of JavaScript and Node tips and packages.
 Videos are short, and the pace is comfortable.

-## Express

-## Angular

-## React

-## Databases
+## Frameworks

+<i class="fa fa-bookmark turquoise-icon"></i> [Express 4.x API](http://expressjs.com/en/api.html)

 ## Tools
+<i class="fa fa-bookmark turquoise-icon"></i> [Gulp API Docs](https://github.com/gulpjs/gulp/blob/master/docs/API.md)

-## CSS
+## Blogs and Newsletters

+<i class="fa fa-bookmark turquoise-icon"></i> [JavaScript Weekly](http://javascriptweekly.com/) is an excellent newsletter that's worth the additional inbox traffic.
+I use it to stay on top of tips, tricks, tutorials, and editorials related to all things JavaScript.